-Local Pharmacy Assistance Program- Local Standard

-Standard Performance Provider/Sub-Recipient Responsibility Provider/Sub-Recipient Responsibility

-Measure/Method

-Implementation Documentation that •Dispensing of a medication to a client on an ongoing basis, requiring more than a

-of a LPAP for the LPAP's drug thirty (30) day supply during any 12-month period.

-the provision of distribution system: •A client must apply, and be denied access to the medication from all other

-HIV/AIDS • Provides uniform benefits for all medication assistance programs for which the client may be eligible (ADAP,

-medications using a drug enrolled clients pharmaceutical manufacturer patient assistance program, etc.).Medications dispensed must not be included on the ADAP formulary.
-Clients

-distribution throughout the needing emergency access to medications included on the ADAP formulary shall

-system shall: service area utilize Emergency Financial Services.

-• Provide • Establishes and •Medications dispensed shall be included on the most recently published Florida

-uniform benefits maintains a Medicaid PDL Preferred Drug List.

-for all enrolled recordkeeping system •Medications defined by Florida Medicaid PDL as "Clinical PA Required",

-clients for distributed "Cystic Fib Diag Auto PA", or "Requires Med Cert 3" shall require submission

-throughout the medications and approval of an override request prior to dispensing.

-service area Participates in the •Any ongoing medication needs not specified in this service standard shall require

-Establish and LPAP committee submission and approval of an override request prior to dispensing.
-Override

-maintain a • Utilizes the drug requests shall not be submitted as exception to policy (e.g. medication is included

-recordkeeping formulary that is on the ADAP formulary).

-system for distributed approved by the
+- •Dispensing of a medication to a client on an ongoing basis, requiring more than a thirty (30) day supply during any 12-month period. - •A client must apply, and be denied access to the medication from all other medication assistance programs for which the client may be eligible (ADAP, pharmaceutical manufacturer patient assistance program, etc.). - •Medications dispensed must not be included on the ADAP formulary.
+Clients needing emergency access to medications included on the ADAP formulary shall utilize Emergency Financial Services. - •Medications dispensed shall be included on the most recently published Florida Medicaid PDL Preferred Drug List. - •Medications defined by Florida Medicaid PDL as "Clinical PA Required", "Cystic Fib Diag Auto PA", or "Requires Med Cert 3" shall require submission and approval of an override request prior to dispensing. - Any ongoing medication needs not specified in this service standard shall require submission and approval of an override request prior to dispensing.
+Override requests shall not be submitted as exception to policy (e.g. medication is included on the ADAP formulary).

-medications LPAP CommitteeEstablishes and Florida Medicaid PDL https://ahca.myflorida.com/medicaid/Prescribed Drug/pharm thera/fmpdl.shtml
+Florida Medicaid PDL https://ahca.myflorida.com/medicaid/Prescribed_Drug/pharm_thera/fmpdl.shtml

-Participate in maintain a drug https://anca.mynorida.com/medicaid/Frescribed_Drug/pnarm_mera/mpdr.snum

-the LPAP distribution system

-committee Screens for

-• Utilize the alternative

-drug formulary medication payer

-that is approved sources, including but

-by the LPAP not limited to Patient

-Committee Assistance Programs

-Establish and (PAP),

-maintain a drug rebate/discount

-distribution programs, Healthcare

-systemScreen for District, and Florida RWHAP ADAP prior

-alternative to dispensing.

-medication • Implements in

-payer sources, accordance with

-including but not requirements of the

-limited to HRSA 340B Drug

-Patient Pricing Program

-Assistance (including the Prime

-Programs (PAP), Vendor Program)

-rebate/discount • Documents that the

-programs, LPAP is not

-Healthcare District, and dispensing medications as: A

-Florida RWHAP result or component

-ADAP prior to of a primary medical

-dispensing. visit; A single

-• Implement in occurrence of short

-accordance with duration (an

-requirements of emergency) without

-the HRSA 340B arrangements for

-Drug Pricing longer term access to

-Program medication; Vouchers

-(including the to clients on a single